Jesse205/VCFGeneratorLiteForTkinterTEST/README.md

 ## Usage

 1. Open the app.
 2. Copy the name and phone number in the format of `Name PhoneNumber Note` on each line into the editing box below.
-The note can be ignored.
+The note can be omitted.
    ```text
    Isaac Newton	13445467890	British mathematician
    Muhammad		13554678907